St Kilda wren

 The St Kilda wren (Troglodytes troglodytes hirtensis) is a small passerine bird in the wren family.
-It is a distinctive subspecies of the Eurasian wren endemic to the islands of the isolated St Kilda archipelago, in the Atlantic Ocean 64 km west of the Outer Hebrides, Scotland.
+It is a distinctive subspecies of the Eurasian wren, endemic to the islands of the isolated St Kilda archipelago, in the Atlantic Ocean 64 km west of the Outer Hebrides, Scotland.

 Description

 The St Kilda wren is distinguished from the mainland form by its larger size and heavier barring, as well as its generally greyer and less rufous colouration.
-It differs from other Scottish island sub-species by its heavy barring, long and strong bill, and its greyer and paler plumage.
+It differs from other Scottish island subspecies by its heavy barring, long and strong bill, and its greyer and paler plumage.
 The voice is somewhat louder than the mainland subspecies.

 Distribution and habitat

 This wren is known only from St Kilda in the Outer Hebrides, where it is present on all islands in the group.
 In the breeding season it is largely found on the cliffs and steep rocky slopes with thick vegetation, but also around old buildings.
 Outside the breeding season it is more widely dispersed around the islands.